32 Types of Black Birds in Florida You Can See

 The Red-winged Blackbird Is One Of The Most Common And Easily Recognized Black Birds In Florida.
 Males Are Shiny Black With Striking Red And Yellow Shoulder Patches While Females Are Brown And Heavily Streaked For Camouflage.
 These Birds Are Highly Territorial Often Seen Perched On Cattails Or Fence Posts Singing Loudly To Defend Their Nesting Area.

-Red-winged Blackbirds Inhabit Marshes Wetlands And Open Fields.
+Black Birds In Florida Like The Red-winged Blackbird Inhabit Marshes Wetlands And Open Fields.
 Their Diet Includes Insects Seeds And Grains And They Are Often Seen Foraging On The Ground.
 During The Breeding Season Males Form Loud Colonies Filling The Air With Their Distinctive Calls.
 Observing Their Vivid Shoulder Patches In The Sunlight Is A Treat For Any Florida Birdwatcher.

 Rusty Blackbird